mc2tc/tallyNative/docs/progress/daily-summaries.md

 - Updated Bank Transactions section with three workflow states: Needs Verification (no reconciliation required), Needs Reconciliation, and Reporting Ready
 - Implemented bank transaction filtering logic based on `classification.kind === 'statement_entry'` and accounting entries presence
 - "Needs Verification" shows bank transactions with accounting entries (rule matched) that are not yet verified
-- "Needs Reconciliation" shows bank transactions without accounting entries (no rule matched) that need to be matched with Purchase Receipts
+- "Needs Reconciliation" shows bank transactions without accounting entries (no rule matched) that need to be matched with Purchases
 - "Reporting Ready" shows verified transactions that are either reconciled OR have accounting entries (standalone transactions like bank fees)
 - Updated Credit Card Transactions section with similar three-column structure matching Bank Transactions
 - Removed dummy data from both Bank and Card sections - now using real transaction filtering